Polymer nanocomposite: Polymer nanocomposites for automotive tire industry

 Polymer nanocomposites are important for the automotive tire industry due to the possibility of achieving a higher fuel efficiency by designing polymer nanocomposites with suitable properties.

 The most common type of filler particles utilized by the tire industry had traditionally been Carbon black (Cb), produced from the incomplete combustion of coal tar and ethylene.
 The main reason is that the addition of Cb to rubbers enables the manufacturing of tires of a smaller rolling resistance which accounts for about 4% of the worldwide CO2 emissions from fossil fuels.
 A decrease in the rolling resistance of the car tires produced worldwide is anticipated to decrease the overall fuel consumption of cars due to the fact that a vehicle with tires of a smaller rolling resistance requires less energy to thrust forward.
 However, a smaller rolling resistance also leads to a lower wet grip performance, which poses concerns of the passenger's safety.

 The problem can be partially solved by replacing Cb with silica, because it enables the production of "green" tires that display both improved wet grip properties as well as a smaller rolling resistance.

 The main difference in the relevant properties of Cb and silica is that Cb is hydrophobic (as are the polymers used in the manufacturing of car ties) whereas silica is hydrophilic.
 So in order to increase the compatibility among the silica fillers and the polymer matrix, the silica is usuallyfunctionalized with coupling agents, which gives the possibility of tuning the filler-polymer interactions and thus producing nanocomposites of specific properties.

 Overall, the main unresolved issue on the mechanical properties of filled rubbers is the elucidation of the exact mechanism of their mechanical reinforcement and of the so-called Payne effect; and owing to a lack of suitable theoretical and experimental approaches, both of them are still poorly understood.

-Polymer nanocomposites for high temperature applications

-Polymer nanocomposites aided with carbon quantum dots have been found to show remarkable heat resistance.
-These nanocomposites can be used in environments where heat resistance is a requirement.